 When you are writing a work from home policy, you want to make sure you create a comprehensive agreement that fully outlines your expectations of remote employees.
 These tips can help you create an effective agreement:

-- Include remote monitoring: Remote monitoring software lets you track your employees.
+- Include remote monitoring: Remote monitoring software lets you track your employees that are working remotely.
 This includes their communications, time working, and other usage habits helpful to employee supervision.
 If you decide to use any, you should include any remote monitoring you will use in your policy.

 - Create a sick and vacation policy: Just because they are working from home, it does not mean that employees lack vacation or sick time.
 You should account for how to track this time off in the agreement.

 - Consider unique expectations: Every job is different.
 You should consider the unique requirements of a particular job when drafting a remote work policy.
-This might include requirements to attend a certain in-person training or even utilize specific technology when working at home.
+This might include requirements to attend a certain in-person training or even utilize specific technology when working remotely.

 - Create enforcement mechanisms: You cannot just have policies in place, you need to be ready to enforce them.
 The agreement should outline the effect of a breach of the at home work agreement.